Learn Spanish with Kids: How to Start at Home

 We barely remember high school Spanish.
 I took German.
 We can’t afford a tutor.
 I have no idea where to start.

-Don’t let excuses like this stop you from learning Spanish with your kids!
-The goals can be simple: exposure, fun, some new songs and new words.
-The earlier you can start, the better.
+Don’t let excuses like this stop you from teaching Spanish to your kids!
+The goals can be simple: exposure, fun, simple new phrases.
+And the earlier you start, the better.

 Beginning early attunes the ear to new sounds, hard-wires the brain differently, and sets words and patterns into the long-term memory.
 It is one of those few things where the longer you wait, the more difficult it becomes to learn.
-Most students in the U.S. show up to their foreign language class in high school with zero practice– and what could be their most enjoyable, practical subject becomes something they are scared of and forget two years later.
 It’s never too late, either: learning a foreign language has amazing effects on adults as well.

 Before I share my ideas, here are some don’ts.